zuther77/Brocode/README.md

 # BroCode - Cloud Based IDE to quickly prototype code
 Cloud Computing(CS-GY 9223) Final Project

 ### Description
 Our aim is to create a Cloud Based IDE which will quickly execute your code by providing you compilers for many different languages on the Cloud.
-This can also be used for individuals who want to save their projects and other important code related questions to the Cloud.
+This can also be used by people who do not want to go through the hastle of setting up environments.

+#### PS: Due to free tier limits we had to shut our instances down

 ### List of AWS Services
 - Lambda